gphuang/gphuang.github.io/_posts/2016-10-15-notes-on-machine-learning.md

 title:        "Notes on Machine Learning with NN"
 ---

+The fundamental goal of machine learning is to generalize beyond the examples in the training set.

 ## Goal: build a simple image classification pipeline, based on the k-Nearest Neighbor or the SVM/Softmax classifier.

   * understand the basic Image Classification pipeline and the data-driven approach (train/predict stages)